oospakooysa/period_doubling/_posts/2025-09-26-period-doubling-writeup.md

 ---

-# 4. Chaos in the Skymaster Ride
+# 4. The Skymaster Ride

 Equations are powerful, but nothing beats experiencing chaos.
 Enter the **Skymaster**, a pendulum-style fairground ride.